xlthor/gendb/README.md

 # Current Status of Development

-* October 2022: Currently, the entire logic of the system will be implemented "headless" ("API first" approach).
+* October 2022:<br>Currently, the entire logic of the system will be implemented "headless" ("API first" approach) as REST APIs.
+The backend is a spring-boot application, providing all necessary APIs to control the entire System.
+A frontend (REACT, ANT, ...) will be applied in the next step as soon as this is finished as an "MVP".